quoctk-tiki/demo-k6/README.md

 ### 3. Notes

 - There are many executors, please choose what you want and put them into your scenarios with some required attributes:
     - **shared-iterations**: A fixed amount of iterations is "shared" between a number of VUs.
-Note that, don't forget to set up `iterations & maxDuration`.
+If you use this, please set up `vus, iterations & maxDuration`.
     - **per-vu-iterations**: Each VU executes an exact number of iterations.
-If you use this, please set up `iterations & maxDuration`.
+If you use this, please set up `vus, iterations & maxDuration`.
     - **constant-vus**: A fixed number of VUs execute as many iterations as possible for a specified amount of time.
-If you use this, please set up `duration` without `iterations`.
+If you use this, please set up `duration`.
 Note that, `(iteration) duration` is the time from start to finish of the VU's `exec` function.
     - **externally-controlled**: Control and scale execution at runtime via k6's REST API or the CLI.
+The required param is `duration`.
     - **constant-arrival-rate**: A fixed number of iterations are executed in a specified period of time.
-Please use this with `rate=X & timeUnit=Y`.
-This means X iterations per Y time, e.g, rate = 90 & timeUnit = '1m', 90 iterations per one minute.
+The required params are `duration, rate & preAllocatedVUs`.
+Note that, `rate=X & timeUnit=Y` means X iterations per Y time.
+For example, rate = 90 & timeUnit = '1m' means 90 iterations per one minute.
     - Other executors you can find here: [K6 Scenarios](https://k6.io/docs/using-k6/scenarios)

 - How about **gracefulStop** in scenarios?.
 This option is available for all executors except `externally-controlled`